 When I visit a large city and only have a few days, I’m usually fretting about what to do and see.
 I want to see the highlights, but I also need time to explore and relax.
 While there are so many things to see and do in Madrid, I had to whittle it down.
 Take a day to enjoy some of Madrid’s many historical and cultural sites, and a day to slowly enjoy one of Madrid’s verdant parks and perhaps some leisurely shopping.
 Given you are only going for a weekend, make sure you have a great weekend or travel daypack.
 No need to schlep a huge suitcase!
 Here’s are some suggestions if you have just a weekend in Madrid.

-First, situate yourself in Central Madrid on Gran Via
+First, situate yourself in Central Madrid on the Gran Via